apocalyptech/bl3-cli-saveedit/README-saves.md

 Obviously it doesn't take long to just do the Discovery missions yourself;
 you can always just fail out of the Takedown itself by fast-travelling out of the map, but this option would save you a minute or two, anyway.

+## Mission Deletion

+If you ever have a sidemission lock up, or just want to repeat a side mission, the `--delete-pt1-mission` and `--delete-pt2-mission` arguments can be used to delete the mission from your savegame so it can be picked up again.
+Note that this will *only* work for side missions.
+Plot missions aren't picked up at will like side missions are, and deleting plot missions will basically lock your character out of the rest of the game.

+The `pt1` argument corresponds to the first playthrough (Normal/NVHM), and the `pt2` argument corresponds to the second playthrough (TVHM).
+To use this argument, you'll need to know the full object path to the mission you want to delete.
+This can be found using `bl3-save-info --mission-paths`.
+Docs for that function [can be found here](#missions).

+    bl3-save-edit old.sav new.sav --delete-pt1-mission /Game/Missions/Side/Zone_0/Prologue/Mission_UnderwearTink.Mission_UnderwearTink_C
+    bl3-save-edit old.sav new.sav --delete-pt2-mission /Game/Missions/Side/Zone_0/Prologue/Mission_UnderwearTink.Mission_UnderwearTink_C

 ## Item Levels